rotationalio/rotational.io/content/en/blog/2023-05-09-age-of-postsql.md

 - **Organization D**, that currently uses a CockroachDB instance deployed on Google Cloud to manage its transactional data and a DocumentDB instance on AWS to store more detailed data about customers and products.
 - **Startup E**, that's using a custom-sharded LevelDB instance for key-value customer data storage, distributed SQLite for in-app account management, and an event stream to quickly observe scaling events.

 Do any of these sound familiar?
 Are you a Company C?
 Have you worked for an Enterprise A?
-Stitching tools together is not a red flag, it's just the norm! (*Note: red flags to look out for are discussed later in this piece*)
+Stitching tools together is not a red flag, it's just the norm!
+There's no such thing as the "correct" architecture; it's purely a question of which data problems you are solving for.

+## Red Flags
+So what are the red flags in homemade hybrids?
+Here are some of the signs that it's time to get a bit more curious about storage are your organization:

+### 1. The tools you're using aren't working for what you need them to do
+For instance, maybe queries are fast, but writes/upserts are so slow that they're preventing you from launching a high value new feature.
+Or your message bus is crazy fast, but you actually care more about persisting event data than throughput.

+### 2. You're doing things manually that databases are good at
+For instance, you're generating and applying unique identifiers, or having to devise ways of reconstructing history by putting changes to an object in chronological order.

+### 3. You're doing things manually that eventing is good at
+For example, you need to copy data from location X to location Y. Bonus points if this happens periodically and you lay awake at night worrying something important has changed since the last batch ETL.

+### 4. The data analysts don't have a way to "talk back" to the application
+For example, your data-driven intelligence processes are orphaned and/or require someone to kick off a manual process.
+Alternatively, your data scientists are building models, but don't feel confident navigating the MLOps.

+## Maintenance Surface Area

 The challenge is this: every tool comes with fixed, standing operational and maintenance costs.
 This is true of homemade hybrids as well as off-the-shelf and managed solutions.
 As we stitch together more and more tools, we have to write more and more code to coordinate our data.
 Tech teams can leverage external APIs where available, but often need to write their own SDKs or at the very least engage in routine patching to maintain synchronization as the tools and APIs continually evolve.

 As coordination code increases, bugs are introduced and our maintenance "surface area" gets bigger.
 This leads maintenance costs to increase even as, paradoxically, tech debt stays roughly level.
 You can usually observe this happening in your budget if you're looking close; operational costs spike and don't drop back down; your burn rates steadily rise.

 You might guess that choosing a brand name cloud solution is the best way to minimize costs.
-However, research suggests that most companies don't actually get much of a return from commercial cloud.[^1] [^2] [^3] So instead of doubling down on overgeneralized commercial cloud solutions, or internalizing our frustrations with whatever homemade hybrid we've inherited, we should look for tools that will actually help us solve our problem.
+However, research suggests most companies don't actually get much of a return from commercial cloud.[^1] [^2] [^3]

-In other words, let's wedge in "PostSQL" solutions earlier on, and without shame.
+The trick is to minimize your maintenance surface area and pick tools geared towards the *specific issues* you're observing in your data layer, and that's what PostSQL is all about.

 ## What is PostSQL?